Gary-Burke/the-garden-gallery/README.md

 I have used [Google Fonts](https://fonts.google.com/) for this project and chose the following two fonts:

 - **Great Vibes:** Used for all the main headings in the website.
-In order to accomodate the idea of the business, I opted for a artistic floral type of design.
-This font fit that criteria perfectly, aesthetically pleasing, yet still simple enough to read easily.
+In order to accommodate the idea of the business, I opted for an artistic floral type of design.
+This font fits that criteria perfectly, aesthetically pleasing, yet still simple enough to read easily.

-- **Nunito:** Used for all other text in on the website.
+- **Nunito:** Used for all other text on the website.
 It provides a great blend of complementing the heading but with a stark enough contrast to make reading easy.

 ![Screenshot of fonts used](documentation/readme/fonts.png)

 ### Colour Scheme

 When thinking of the word "Garden", the colour green automatically comes to mind.
-Therefore, I used [Coolors](https://coolors.co/palette/1c7c54-73e2a7-def4c6-1b512d-b1cf5f) to find a green colour palette that resemblances this thought and feeling of nature.
+Therefore, I used [Coolors](https://coolors.co/palette/1c7c54-73e2a7-def4c6-1b512d-b1cf5f) to find a green colour palette that resembles this thought and feeling of nature.

 Here is a visual representation of the overall colour scheme of the website:
 ![screenshot of the colour scheme used](documentation/readme/colour-scheme.jpg)

 ### Accessibility Considerations

-In order ensure proper contrast and accessibility between the colours for readability, I used [webaim](https://webaim.org/resources/contrastchecker/) to check and adjust the colour variations accordingly.
+In order to ensure proper contrast and accessibility between the colours for readability, I used [webaim](https://webaim.org/resources/contrastchecker/) to check and adjust the colour variations accordingly.

-In order to test and ensure that there is an adequate contrast between the two fronts, I used [fontjoy](https://fontjoy.com/).
+To test and ensure that there is an adequate contrast between the two fronts, I used [fontjoy](https://fontjoy.com/).

 ### Wireframes

-For this project I used Balsamiq to plan and draft the wireframes.
+For this project, I used Balsamiq to plan and draft the wireframes.

  <details><summary>The Home Page (<em>Click to expand the wireframe</em>)</summary>

 ![Home Page wireframe](documentation/readme/wireframe-home.png)
 </details>